The Church in Exile

 - to the broken, healing.

-The Resurrection was not merely victory;
+The Resurrection was therefore not mere vindication.
+It was formation.

 The remnant has already endured: